Andychan123456/Andy_Portfolio/README.md

 3. Data Analysis for sales performance data

 ### Projects
-1. Data analysis for Stock
+1. Data analysis for Dow Jones Index in 2011
-2. <br/>
+2. Data analysis for Sales Trend of Products